Files

 1. Add a Microsoft Excel Reader

 Start FME Workbench and begin with a blank canvas.
-Add a Microsoft Excel reader to the canvas and browse to the PublicArt.xlsx file that is available from the Files section on this article.
+Add a Microsoft Excel reader to the canvas and browse to the PublicArt.xlsx file that is available from the Files section of this article.
 Set the Coord.
 System to LL84 and then click the Parameters button.

 In the Parameters, we only need to read in the West End Excel spreadsheet.
 Uncheck all of the neighborhoods except West End.
 Next, double-check to ensure that the Longitude and Latitude attributes have the Type x_coordinate and y_coordinate, respectively.
-Depending on your version of FME this may or may not set automatically.
-If it is not set, click the drop-down to switch the Type to x_coordinate or y_coordinate, (you may need to set the Attribute Definition to Manual).
+Depending on your version of FME, this may or may not set automatically.
+If it is not set, click the drop-down to switch the Type to x_coordinate or y_coordinate (you may need to set the Attribute Definition to Manual).

 Having the Type set to x_coordinate or y_coordinate tells the reader to create points from the Excel data as it reads the file.
 Click OK twice to add the reader.